George Lindsey: As Goober on Hee Haw (1972–1992)

-Personal life
+Personal life and death

 Lindsey's marriage to Joyanne Herbert ended in divorce.
 They had a son, George Jr., and a daughter, Camden Jo Lindsey Gardner, as well as two grandsons.
 Nashville businesswoman Anne Wilson was Lindsey's companion for many years until his death on May 6, 2012, in Nashville, Tennessee, from heart failure.
 He was 83.
 He is buried at Oak Hill Cemetery in his hometown of Jasper, Alabama.

 Honors and citations

 Lindsey raised over US$1,000,000 for Alabama Special Olympics through 17 years of the George Lindsey Celebrity Weekend and Golf Tournament in Montgomery, Alabama and another $50,000 for the Alabama Association of Retarded Citizens, and participated as Head Coach-Winter Games in the Minneapolis Special Olympics National Competition.

 He established and perpetuated the George Lindsey Academic Scholarships at University of North Alabama.
 In 1992, the university gave him an honorary doctorate.

-Lindsey was the 1995 recipient of the Governor's Achievement Award — Alabama Music Hall of Fame.
+Lindsey was the 1995 recipient of the Governor's Achievement Award—Alabama Music Hall of Fame.
 The State of Alabama named the "George Lindsey Highway" in Jasper after the actor.
 In 1998, he established the George Lindsey/UNA Film Festival that takes place at the University of North Alabama annually in the spring.

 He was the 1997 recipient of the Minnie Pearl Lifetime Achievement Award and the 2007 recipient of the first ICON Award presented by the Nashville Associations of Talent Directors.